China demands Canada release Huawei executive

 The timing is awkward following the announcement of a U.S.-Chinese cease-fire in a tariff war over Beijing's technology policy.
 Meng was detained in Vancouver on Saturday, the day Presidents Donald Trump and Xi Jinping met in Argentina and announced their deal.

-Asian stock markets tumbled on the news, fearing renewed U.S.-Chinese tensions that threaten global economic growth.
-Market indexes in Tokyo and Hong Kong by 1.9 percent and 2.8 percent and Shanghai was off 1.7 percent at midday.
+Stock markets tumbled on the news, fearing renewed U.S.-Chinese tensions that threaten global economic growth.
+Hong Kong's Hang Seng lost 2.5 percent and the DAX in Germany sank 1.8 percent.

-The Chinese Embassy in Ottawa said Meng broke no U.S. or Canadian laws and demanded Canada "immediately correct the mistake" and release her.
+The Chinese government said Meng broke no U.S. or Canadian laws and demanded Canada "immediately correct the mistake" and release her.

-"The Chinese side expresses firm opposition and strongly protests this serious violation of human rights," said an embassy statement.
+Beijing has asked Washington and Ottawa to "immediately release the detained person" and explain the reason for her arrest, said a foreign ministry spokesman, Geng Shuang.

 Huawei Technologies Ltd., the biggest global supplier of network gear used by phone and internet companies, has been the target of deepening U.S. security concerns.
-Washington has pressured European countries and other allies to limit use of its technology.
+Under Trump and his predecessor, Barack Obama, Washington has pressured European countries and other allies to limit use of its technology.

-The U.S. sees Huawei and smaller Chinese tech suppliers as possible fronts for Chinese spying and as commercial competitors that the Trump administration says benefit from improper subsidies and market barriers.
+The United States sees Huawei and smaller Chinese tech suppliers as possible fronts for Chinese spying and as commercial competitors.
+The Trump administration says they benefit from improper subsidies and market barriers.

 Trump's tariff hikes this year on Chinese imports stemmed from complaints Beijing steals or pressures foreign companies to hand over technology.
 But American officials also worry more broadly about Chinese plans for state-led industry development they worry might erode U.S. industrial leadership.